dseguy/php-error-messages/messages/Optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.rst

 + Add a default value of the late required parameter.

-In previous PHP versions, this error message used to be ":ref:`Required parameter $%s follows optional parameter $%s <Required-parameter-$%s-follows-optional-parameter-$%s>`"
+In previous PHP versions, this error message used to be :ref:`Required-parameter-$%s-follows-optional-parameter-$%s`.